 You can read more of my thoughts after the gallery.

-Krema Coffee is perched on the corner where Tunsgate meets Sydenham Road, opposite the new Tunsgate Quarter shopping centre and just two doors along from Kalm Kitchen.
+Krema Coffee is perched on the corner where Tunsgate meets Sydenham Road, opposite the new Tunsgate Quarter shopping centre and just two doors along from Kalm Kitchen (which has since closed).
 The modest shop front consists of a single, slightly recessed floor-to-ceiling window with a door on the left-hand side.
 A pair of two-person round tables stand in front of the window, tucked in so that they are off the pavement and sheltering under a large blue awning.
 Despite this, the west-facing aspect means that they catch the afternoon sun.

 Inside, taking advantage of the generous window, is a cluster of tables at the front.
 Three two-person tables are arranged in a triangle to the right of the door, with a four-person table against the right-hand wall.
 Meanwhile, there’s a solitary two-person table against the left-hand wall, directly in front of the door.

 Krema goes a long way back, the sense of length accentuated by the low ceiling.
 The counter is on the right-hand side, a cut-off corner facing the door, from where it runs to the back of the main room.
 There’s more seating at the back, with one two-person and one four-person table against the left-hand wall opposite the far end of the counter.
 You can also perch on one of two stools at the end of the counter, where you’ll find the small brew bar.

 However, there’s more to Krema than initially meets the eye.
 In the middle of back wall, a square opening leads, down two steps, to a basement-like space, beyond which is the kitchen and the toilets.
 There’s lots more seating back here, including an L-shaped bench to the right with three two-person tables.
 Meanwhile, three two-person tables line the left-hand wall, with a five-person table against the back wall.
 I can see this being a really cosy space come autumn/winter.